-Laboratory Confirmed Case: the total number of people who tested for COVID-19 and a laboratory has confirmed they are positive for COVID-19.
+Laboratory Confirmed Case: the total number of cases a laboratory has confirmed are positive for COVID-19.
 As a cumulative total, this number includes both symptomatic and asymptomatic cases, as well as active and recovered cases.

-Active Confirmed Cases: the number of people who have been tested for COVID-19 and the laboratory has confirmed the COVID-19 virus is present.
+Active Confirmed Cases: the number of cases that a laboratory has confirmed are positive for COVID-19, and are in within the first days of infection and/or actively experiencing symptoms.
 Active cases are currently being monitored by public health staff and include both symptomatic and asymptomatic cases.

-Recovered: the total number of laboratory-confirmed Sheridan County residents who are no longer symptomatic.
+Recovered: the total number of laboratory-confirmed Sheridan County cases, where the person is no longer symptomatic.
 We do not report recovered nonresidents, as we transfer cases to their home county once the resident is no longer in Sheridan County.

 Deaths: For Sheridan County, this number represents residents who have passed away due to COVID-19 and includes deaths that occur outside of the county.
-For nonresidents, the number represents nonresident deaths that occur in Sheridan County.
 Deaths included in this count must have COVID-19 listed as a cause of death on the death certificate; there is a delay in reporting new deaths until they are confirmed.